Where are they now? Man Utd’s FA Youth Cup winners from 2010-11

 “But he struggled with lifestyle and his environment, which was sad for him – because I saw Paul Pogba come through, Jesse Lingard, all these players and Ravel was better than any of them by a country mile.”

-Cofie, Morisson’s replacement on the day, was released by United in 2013 and recently joined Global Cebu in the Philippines.
+Cofie, Morisson’s replacement on the day, was released by United in 2013 and had a nomadic career.
+In 2020, he even showed up at Global Cebu in the Philippines.

 Jesse Lingard (Larnell Cole, 78)